Jake DeBrusk: Struggles and resurgence (2021–2024)

 On July 5, 2022, it was reported that DeBrusk rescinded his trade request.
 The report came shortly after the Bruins fired head coach Bruce Cassidy, leading to questions whether Cassidy was the factor in DeBrusk's trade request and the later rescinding of it.
 DeBrusk neither confirmed or denied these rumors when asked about it later in the offseason during a captain's practice.

 DeBrusk started the 2022–23 season where he left off, scoring three goals and four assists in the opening month of October.
 During the 2023 NHL Winter Classic, DeBrusk scored both goals in a 2–1 victory at Fenway Park over the Pittsburgh Penguins.
 However, in the same game, DeBrusk suffered multiple injuries, and was placed on LTIR a few days later, on January 5, 2023.
 It would not be until February 18 that DeBrusk would return, and in his comeback, he scored a goal and an assist in a 6–2 victory over the New York Islanders.
 DeBrusk continued his goalscoring, and finished the season with career high 50 points, and tying his career high in goals, with 27, despite missing time due to injury.
 The Bruins had a historic 2022–23 season, setting the regular season record for wins and points.
 However, this success would not carry into the playoffs, as they were upset in seven games in the opening round against the Florida Panthers.
 Despite the crushing loss, DeBrusk performed well in the series, with four goals and two assists.

 Going into the final year of his contract, expectations were once again high for DeBrusk.
 However, his season started off slow, as he would not score a goal until November 3, 2023.
 However, like he had in the previous two years, DeBrusk was able to up his playing level as the season went on.
 In the month of March, DeBrusk scored five goals and seven assists in 14 games, helping the Bruins in their push to repeating as Atlantic Division champions.
 Unfortunately, a slow end for DeBrusk and the Bruins had them missing out on the title by one point to the Panthers, and once again setting up a matchup with the Maple Leafs in round one of the playoffs.
 Once again, DeBrusk showed off his knack for playoff performance, scoring two goals and an assist in Game 1 of the series.
 Although he would cool off as the series went on, the Bruins once again defeated the Maple Leafs in seven games.

 Vancouver Canucks (2024–present)

 On July 1, 2024, after seven seasons with the Bruins, DeBrusk signed a seven-year, $38.5 million contract with the Vancouver Canucks.
+DeBrusk finished the 2024–25 season with a career-best 28 goals and 48 points, but the Canucks missed the playoffs, falling six points short of a wildcard spot.